 We’ve covered quite a bit about Questions & Answers today.
-I recommend you put a process in place to get questions and answers written for your client’s Google My Business listing and uploaded on a schedule.
-You also need to be getting reviews and publishing Google My Business posts.
+I recommend you put a process in place to get questions and answers written for your client’s Google Business Profile listing and uploaded on a schedule.
+You also need to be getting reviews and publishing Google Business Profile posts.

-We know that this takes quite a bit of effort – especially if you’re managing multiple Google My Business listings, as many of our Advice Local partners do.
-It’s time to request a demo – learn about our listing management solution, all the features available to help you manage your clients’ Google My Business listings, including our Google My Business tool, plus much more.
+We know that this takes quite a bit of effort – especially if you’re managing multiple Google Business Profile listings, as many of our Advice Local partners do.
+It’s time to request a demo – learn about our listing management solution, all the features available to help you manage your clients’ Google Business Profile listings, including our Google Business Profile tool, plus much more.